umd-mith/airwaves/src/pages/exhibits/economy-and-business-in-the-naeb-collection.md

       represented—along with other relevant materials—in NAEB document collections. "
     image: /images/kit_image_1.jpg
-  - title: Script for The Last Citizen episode on Black employment––an example of materials exploring race and the economy.
+  - title: Visit the African American History theme in the collection for additional materials exploring race and the economy, like this script for The Last Citizen episode on Black employment.
     image: /images/kit_image_2.jpg
   - title: Script for Report from Japan hosted by John Lerch (c1956).
 Although many economy-themed recordings focus on the U.S., documents hint at the extent to which U.S. postwar foreign policy sought to protect and expand capitalism abroad.
+See also the War and Civil Defense theme in the collection.
     image: /images/kit_image_3.jpg
   - title: "Promotional materials for People under Communism.
 Communism’s threat to the self-evident righteousness of capitalism pops up in docudramas and